 2.1.1.
 Definition of "category"

-The term "category" is used in this Regulation to describe different basic design of standardised filament light sources.
+The term "category" is used in this Regulation to describe different basic design of standardised filament light sources, producing light by incandescent technology, and to describe different basic design of standardised LED replacement light sources, producing light by LED technology.

-Each category has a specific designation, as for example: "H4", "P21W", "T4W", "PY21W"or "RR10W"a2.1.2.
-Definition of "type"
+Each category has a specific designation, as for example: "H4", "P21W", "T4W", "PY21W"or "RR10W"; however, a LED replacement light source category has the same designation as its counterpart filament light source category, as for example “H11”.

-Filament light sources of different "types" are filament light sources within the same category which differ in such essential respects as:
+2.1.2.
+Definition of "type"2.1.2.1.
+Filament light sources of different "types" are filament light sources within the same filament light source category which differ in such essential respects as:

-2.1.2.1.
-Trade name or mark (Filament light sources bearing the same trade name or mark but produced by different manufacturers are considered as being of different types.
-Filament light sources produced by the same manufacturer differing only by the trade name or mark may be considered to be of the same type);
+2.1.2.1.1.
+Trade name or mark:

+Filament light sources bearing the same trade name or mark but produced by different manufacturers are considered as being of different types.
+Filament light sources produced by the same manufacturer differing only by the trade name or mark may be considered to be of the same type)

-2.1.2.2.
+2.1.2.1.2.
 Bulb design and/or cap design, in so far as these differences affect the optical results;